jgauchia/IceNav-v3/README.md

 ## Specifications

-For the moment we have two Icenav models, with the next hardware setup and specs:
+For the moment we have two Icenav models, with the next hardware setup and specs (Highly recommended an ESP32 with PSRAM) :

 Other setups like another sensors, etc... not listed in the specs,  now **They are not included**